nicpenning/Elasti-daddy/Blog Posts/Blog Post #5. Creating a new custom integration (package).md

 The error above is due to the fact that we used the `Package Name` as `Elasti-daddy` which is invalid because it must be all lowercase with the option of numbers and an underscore.
 Instead we had an uppercase character and a dash which caused this build to fail.

 To correct this, we will need to rename the directory and adjust the manifest file.
-It will be quicker to just re-create our integration and data stream.
+However, it will be quicker to remove our integration and re-create our integration and data stream.
 Start in our GitHub/Elasti-daddy/Integration directory and perform the following:

 ```bash
 napsta@el33t-b00k-1:~/GitHub/Elasti-daddy/Integration$ rm Elasti-daddy -r